TheDreamingTree145/TheDreamingTree145.github.io/_posts/2018-01-15-procs_and_lambdas_in_ruby.markdown

 There are a few key differences between Procs and Lambdas in Ruby.
 The first is Procs does not care about arguments, but Lambdas do.
 Similar to regular Ruby methods, if you define a Lambda with 2 arguments but call it with 0, you will get an error.
 Procs, however, would not raise an error.

 The most important difference between Procs and Lambdas is how they return.
-Lambdas will return like normal Ruby methods.
+Lambdas will return like normal Ruby methods